sdthompson1/risc2cpp/README.md

 # How Risc2cpp works

 This section gives a rough overview of how Risc2cpp works.
-It is not necessary to understand this section in order to use Risc2cpp, but reading it might give some insight into why the generated C++ files are the way they are.
+It is not necessary to understand this in order to use Risc2cpp, but reading it might give some insight into why the generated C++ files are the way they are.

 ## Basic idea